Where to put floor lamp in living room?

 There’s no reason why you can’t place a floor lamp by the window.
 It’s, of course, one of the best spots to enlighten the room.
 Folks place floor lamps there to compensate for the daylighting in the night that comes from their large windows.

-By the window, your floor lamp is out of the pathway.
+By the window, your floor lamp is out of the way.
 Chances of toppling over are very few, so they are safe there.
 Create an amalgam of ambient and accent lighting by placing a floor lamp next to the window.

 Floor lamp Next to Fireplace